 The wide selection of ‘vans on offer in the UK means it can be hard to know how to go about finding the best campervan for you and your needs.
 Choose the right one and you’ll have an excellent base for making some amazing memories, but if you purchase a camper van that doesn’t meet your requirements, it could prove to be an expensive mistake.
 So how do you find the ‘van for you?
 That’s where this guide comes in.

-Coming on one of the best vans for converting to a camper, such as the Mercedes Sprinter, the VW Transporter or the Fiat Ducato, a camper van has been converted specifically for travelling, Owning a campervan gives you the freedom to explore, allowing you to pitch up at your chosen site, but before you can relax and enjoy the benefits of on tour life, you’ll need to find the right model.
+Coming on one of the best vans for converting to a camper, such as the Mercedes Sprinter, the VW Transporter or the Fiat Ducato, a camper van has been converted specifically for travelling.
+Owning a campervan gives you the freedom to explore, allowing you to pitch up at your chosen site, but before you can relax and enjoy the benefits of on tour life, you’ll need to find the best camper van for your needs.

 Malibu Genius 641 LE